Costa Rica Global Business Entities Guide Costa Rica Corporation - Sociedad Anónima (S.A.)

 Any requirements with respect to distributions to shareholders?

-The Shareholders´ Assembly decide on the distribution of dividends to the shareholders.
+The Shareholders' Assembly decides on the distribution of dividends to the shareholders.

 Can the owners or shareholders adopt a restrictive or governing agreement among themselves such as a Shareholders Agreement?

-Yes, if said agreements does not go contravene the Social Pact.
+Yes, if said agreement does not contravene the Social Pact.

 Which are the typical annual maintenance costs of maintaining the existence and legal good standing of such an entity (excluding legal fees)?

-The SA has to pay a yearly corporate tax.
-This will depend on the yearly sales of the SA.
-This corporate tax will be for an amount of between US $100 to US $400 per year, depending on the sales of the SA.
-Also, there are other types of taxes that SA ’s must pay if they have any economic activity such as the sales tax and income tax.
+The S.A. has to pay a yearly corporate tax.
+This will depend on the yearly sales of the S.A.
+This corporate tax will be for an amount of between US$100 to US$500 per year, depending on the sales of the S.A.
+Also, there are other types of taxes that SA's must pay if they have any economic activity such as sales and income taxes.

 What are the general corporate tax rates?
 (Specify if there is a national versus local distinction).